-- (i) Coordination and implementation of reproductive health programmes including family planning. - (ii) Implementation and coordination of health aspects of STDs, HIV/AIDS programmes. - (iii) Production of health educational messages and materials which emphasize the relationship between health and population issues. - (iv) Provision of appropriate information and enhancing awareness on issues related to smoking, consumption of alcohol and harmful drugs. - (v) Training of health personnel at all levels and to ensure that population education is integrated into training curricula of medical and paramedical personnel. - (vi) In liaison with other agencies, carry out research on Reproductive Health issues including family planning. - (vii) Set standards and guidelines for health service providers.
+- Coordination and implementation of reproductive health programmes including family planning. - (ii) Implementation and coordination of health aspects of STDs, HIV/AIDS programmes. - (iii) Production of health educational messages and materials which emphasize the relationship between health and population issues. - (iv) Provision of appropriate information and enhancing awareness on issues related to smoking, consumption of alcohol and harmful drugs. - (v) Training of health personnel at all levels and to ensure that population education is integrated into training curricula of medical and paramedical personnel. - (vi) In liaison with other agencies, carry out research on Reproductive Health issues including family planning. - (vii) Set standards and guidelines for health service providers.

-1.5 Ministry of Education and Human Resources Development
+1.5 Ministry of Education, Science and Technology

-(i) continue to review and integrate population education at all levels.

-(ii) Continue to solicit support for the implementation of population education from individuals and interested parties such as KNUT.
+- (i) continue to review and integrate population education at all levels. - (ii) Continue to solicit support for the implementation of population education from individuals and interested parties such as KNUT. - (iii) Support population research programmes and integrate population education into the Jua Kali training programme.

-1.6 Ministry of Information and Broadcasting
+1.6 Ministry of Information Transport and Communications

-Utilise their facilities and infrastructure to inform and educate people on the implications of rapid population growth on development.
+- Utilise their facilities and infrastructure to inform and educate people on the implications of rapid population growth on development. - (ii) Develop programmes that will highlight the impact of population on provision of housing and other facilities.

-1.7 Ministry of Agriculture, Livestock Development and Marketing
+1.7 Ministry of Agriculture and Rural Development

-Integrate population education activities in the training programmes of extension workers in order to equip them with relevant skills sufficient to enable them relate population growth to food production, consumption and other development activities at the local level.
+- (i) Integrate population education activities in the training programmes of extension workers in order to equip them with relevant skills sufficient to enable them relate population growth to food production, consumption and other development activities at the local level. - (ii) Develop programmes to highlight the impact of population on provision of transport and communication facilities.

-1.8 Ministry of Labour
+1.8 Ministry of Labour and Human Resource Development